Back to blog

 Here’s the deal: Customers always want to know what they’re getting for their money.
 If you’re working on a project for a client, regular progress reports are part of the project.
 A retainer relationship shouldn’t be any different: show the clients the value they’re getting for their money.

-Again, depending on your freelance business and what work you are providing for the client, reports could include:
+Depending on your freelance business and the work you provide for the client, reports could include:

 If you’re able to benchmark your work and compare growth every month, even better.
 If you’ve established goals as part of the contract, progress to goals is important to describe.
 The reports should always show the client why they are continuing to pay you.
 Sign up for a free Bonsai trial to get resources on reporting.